 Mr. Smith joined the NGTC Faculty for Welding and Joining Technology in 2007.
 Prior to that he had 3 years of occupational experience.
 He holds an Associate Degree in Technical Studies with a concentration in Welding and Joining Technology from NGTC.
 Jason is also an AWS Certified Welding Inspector and an AWS Certified Welding Educator.
 Contact: email@example.com.

 With a background of more than three years as an adjunct instructor, Dusty Bolman joined the full-time faculty of the North Georgia Technical College Welding and Joining Program for the Fall 2014 semester.
 As a student, Bolman excelled at the SkillsUSA competitions both in high school as well as college, placing second in the state while at NGTC.
-Bolman, who graduated from NGTC in 2007, spent several years in the Sheet Metal Union Local #399 out of Charleston, South Carolina, and worked steadily as a traveler.
+Bolman, who graduated from NGTC in 2007, spent several years in the Sheet Metal Union Local #399 out of Charleston, South Carolina, and worked steadily in nuclear power plants throughout the southeast.
+Dusty holds the credentials of AWS Certified Welding Inspector and AWS Certified Welding Educator.
 Contact: firstname.lastname@example.org.

 Career Planning Contact Form